 Keeping up to date with current educational issues is an important factor in making a good first impression at your teaching, NQT or teacher training interview

-It's not possible to predict all future educational issues, or know every detail of the sector's current situation, but in the process of applying for teacher training some preparation and research will go a long way in demonstrating your enthusiasm and impressing potential employers.
+It's not possible to predict all future educational issues, or know every detail of the sector's current situation, but in the process of applying for teacher training some research will go a long way in demonstrating your enthusiasm and impressing potential employers.

 Why you need to be aware of educational issues